pavelski01/ShiftedArrayValuesProject/README.md

 ShiftedArrayValuesProject
 =========================

-Description: Shifts an elements of array after insert new value
+Description: Shifts an elements of array after insert new value (riddle)